-Can I choose my own therapist or counsellor?
+Can I use more than one therapist or counsellor?

 Yes.
 If you have a preferred therapist or counsellor, Homewood Health Inc. will provide you with a form to give to your therapist or counsellor.
 This form will make sure they get paid for their services.